Quantum algorithms for equational reasoning: Results

 We begin by focusing on the reconstruction of the overlap function

-where $X_{S_1,\omega_1}$ is the equivalence class generated by the action of a string rewriting system $S_1$ on the input word $\omega_1$, $X_{S_2,\omega_2}$ is the equivalence class generated by the action of an eventually different string rewriting system $S_2$ on the input word $\omega_2$, and $|X|$ is the number of elements in $X$.
+where $X_{S_1,\omega_1}$ is the equivalence class generated by the action of a term rewriting system $S_1$ on the input word $\omega_1$, $X_{S_2,\omega_2}$ is the equivalence class generated by the action of a possibly different term rewriting system $S_2$ on the input word $\omega_2$, and $|X|$ is the number of elements in $X$.
 The function $F(X_{S_1,\omega_1}, X_{S_2,\omega_2})$ quantifies the squared size of the intersection between the two equivalence classes $X_{S_1,\omega_1}$ and $X_{S_2,\omega_2}$, normalized by the product of their sizes.
-This quantity serves as a measure of similarity between equivalence classes: it approaches zero when the overlap is negligible and reaches one when the two sets coincide.
-Thus, knowledge of $F$ enables the resolution of several important questions.
+This quantity measures the similarity between equivalence classes: it approaches zero when the overlap is negligible and reaches one when the two sets coincide.
+As we show here, the knowledge of $F$ enables the resolution of several important problems, such as the word problem, the counting problem, and the grammar-equivalence problem.